Partner Abuse in Kink Communities

 The Network/La Red does not discriminate on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor.

-This portion of the webpage was written by Sabrina Santiago, MSW; and was developed through collaboration between The Network/La Red and The New England Leather Alliance.
+This portion of the webpage was written by Sabrina Santiago, MSW.
 Portions of this webpage were adapted from:

 1. The “BDSM vs. Abuse Policy Statement” created at the Leather Leadership Conference in 1998.